 American Modern is an insurance company that has served homeowners across the country since 1949.
 It’s committed to offering the best mobile home insurance in the industry with comprehensive coverage for both vacant and occupied properties, as well as a few unique add-ons to help maximize your coverage.

-In addition to your standard policy, you can purchase these optional endorsements to customize your coverage:
+In addition to your standard policy, you can purchase optional endorsements to customize your coverage:

 - Enhanced coverage package for increased coverage limits